Pushword/Pushword/packages/docs/content/command.md

-  pushword:conversation:notify               Send a mail (notification) with the latests messages stored (this comand is useful to program a cron). pushword:flat:import                       Syncing flat file inside database pushword:flat:export                       Export database toward file (yaml+json) pushword:media:cache                       Generate all images cache pushword:image:optimize                    Optimize all images cache pushword:page:scan                         Find dead links, 404, 301 and more in your content. pushword:static:generate                   Generate a static version for your website(s)
+  pushword:conversation:notify               Send a mail (notification) with the latests messages stored (this comand is useful to program a cron). pushword:flat:import                       Syncing flat file inside database pushword:flat:export                       Export database toward file (yaml+json) pushword:image:cache                       Generate all images cache pushword:image:optimize                    Optimize all images cache pushword:page:scan                         Find dead links, 404, 301 and more in your content. pushword:static:generate                   Generate a static version for your website(s)